ludoguenet/nuxt-biscuit/README.md

 ## Installation

-Add the dependency to your project (replace the tag with the version you need when published):
+Add the dependency to your project:

 ```bash
 npm install nuxt-biscuit